gvwilson/thirdbit/src/fiction/cloudherd/index.md

-Little whirlpools of disagreement came together, spun about, and flew apart as people overheard neighbors they disagreed with, or turned around to nod ad something they had overheard and were sucked into yet another "what if?"
+Little whirlpools of disagreement came together, spun about, and flew apart as people overheard neighbors they disagreed with, or turned around to nod at something they had overheard and were sucked into yet another "what if?"

 "This is going to go on forever," Noxy said sourly.